jeremiegermond/Indie-Studio/Documentation/README.md

 # Compilation

-It is a cross-platform build system:
+It is a cross-platform built system:

 - **Linux**: it must generate a `Makefile` to be able to build the project